awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-applicationautoscaling-scalabletarget-scheduledaction.md

   For rate expressions, `value` is a positive integer, and `unit` is `minute`, `minutes`, `hour`, `hours`, `day`, or `days`\.
 + Cron expressions \- `cron(fields)`

-  For more information about cron expressions, see [ Cron](https://en.wikipedia.org/wiki/Cron)\.
+  For more information about cron expressions, see [Cron Expressions](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html#CronExpressions) in the *Amazon CloudWatch Events User Guide*\.
 For constraints, see the [ ScheduledAction](https://docs.aws.amazon.com/ApplicationAutoScaling/latest/APIReference/API_ScheduledAction.html) data type in the *Application Auto Scaling API Reference*\.
  *Required*: Yes
  *Type*: String